Strict inequalities for connective constants of transitive graphs: Strict inequalities for Cayley graphs

 In the special case when $\mu(G)=1$, we have that $G=\ZZ$ (as noted after Theorem \ref{si}).
 Therefore, $\olG_w$ has degree either $3$ or $4$, whence $\mu(\olG_w) \ge \sqrt 2$ by \cite[Thm 1.1]{GrL1}.

-As a simple example of the above construction, consider $\ZZ^2$ as the Cayley graph of the abelian group with $S = \{a,b\}$ and $R=\{aba^{-1}b^{-1}\}$.
+\begin{example} Consider $\ZZ^2$ as the Cayley graph of the abelian group with $S = \{a,b\}$ and $R=\{aba^{-1}b^{-1}\}$.
 Adding the generator $ab$ (and its inverse) amounts to adding a diagonal to each square of $\ZZ^2$.
-One may easily construct more interesting examples based on, for example, the square/octagon lattice of Figure \ref{fig:so}.
+Recall Example \ref{ex:sqt}.
+One may easily construct more interesting examples based on, for example, the square/octagon lattice of Figure \ref{fig:so}. \end{example}

 For both Corollary \ref{caleydecrease} and Corollary \ref{thm:thm4}, there exists an algorithm which, under a certain condition, terminates in finite time and, on termination, yields an explicit non-trivial bound for the ratio of the connective constants under consideration.
 This holds just as in Theorem \ref{thm:approx}, and the details are omitted.